industrialdev/wicket-OAuth2-Client-Sample-NodeJS/readme.md

 Establishes OAuth2.0 connection to Wicket.io.
 Uses: https://www.npmjs.com/package/client-oauth2

-> Note:  Your Wicket.io tenant must be configured to allow OAuth 2.0 authentications.
+> Note:  Your Wicket.io tenant must be configured to allow OAuth 2.0 authentications for each service and redirectUri.
 > For more information please contact Wicket Support.